Send and receive messages¶

 Tag=Value|Tag=Value|Tag=Value|...

-Depending on the purpose of each message, different set of tags and values are required each time.
-The tags and values required for each message are described in detail in the cTrader FIX Engine Rules of Engagement (please always check for the latest rules of engagement here)
+Depending on the purpose of each message, a different set of tags and values is required each time.
+The tags and values required for each message are described in detail in the cTrader FIX engine Rules of Engagement (always check for the latest rules of engagement).

 In a similar way, responses are sent back from the server.
 Below you can see the response of the server for the above message.